theostowell/tstowx.com/content/services/index.md

 **Email marketing** - Founding [PARAZETTEL](https://parazettel.com), I built an education business from the ground up, through organic written content and later video content.

 Despite this, the business wouldn't have gotten to where it is today if it wasn't for email marketing.
-Making use of my followers' inboxes allowed me to gain access to what a select handful of eager volunteers thought about the product pre-release, and integrate their changes, before having a successful first launch back in September 2023.
+Making use of my followers' inboxes allowed me to gain access to what a select handful of eager volunteers thought about the product pre-release, and integrate their changes, before having a successful first launch back in September 2023 ([read the highlights of this first email marketing sequence here](https://drive.proton.me/urls/XPM3HCC5R8#NKg7ByvLvvq5)).

-Over the time since then, I've launched
+Over the time since then, I've upgraded and re-launched the PARAZETTEL for Obsidian vault two more times, because I believe in focusing on and improving what works, and earlier this year I launched